It was the best of times, it was the worst of times.

 We also celebrate all the victories of the Rosary, great and small, be they as famous as Lepanto, as hidden as the conversion of a single soul, or as ordinary as a safe trip home from work.

 The Rosary has rescued nations, healed the incurable, and saved the most recalcitrant souls.

 Perhaps we can endeavor to recount today the particular graces Our Lady has given to us through the recitation of the Rosary.

-If you are not in the habit of saying the Rosary, the 450th anniversary of the Battle of Lepanto is a great time to start.
+If you are not in the habit of saying the Rosary, now is a great time to start.